RequestNetwork/Request-OP/slate/source/index.html.md

 Parameter | Type | Description
 --------- | ---- | -----------
-signedRequest | object | signed request object (see paragraph above for format) callbackUrl | string | url for the gateway to redirect after request has been paid networkId | string | id of the network on which you signed the request ([see step 1.](#1-create-a-request-for-payment-on-your-back-end))
+signedRequest | object | signedRequestData pamareter from  the signedRequest object returned from requestnetwork.createSignedRequest method (see paragraph above for format). callbackUrl | string | url for the gateway to redirect after request has been paid networkId | string | id of the network on which you signed the request ([see step 1.](#1-create-a-request-for-payment-on-your-back-end))